IIrazoque/stocks-analysis/README.md

 # stocks-analysis
 ### Overview of Project:
-In this module we helped Steve create a VBA script that would run his parents' Stock within seconds when analyzing yearly retunns on a yearly basis.
+In this module we helped Steve create a VBA script that would run his parents' Stock within seconds when analyzing yearly returns on a yearly basis.
 ## Deliverable 1: Refactoring VBA code
 We downloaded the Challenge Starter Code and ran the initial macro ran 2017 and 2018 stock with the following timer message box.